 Solution 1: Get your tickets online

-As always, I recommend booking tickets online that are for the morning or closer to dawn when there seems to be less people and you can take some nice shots without people in them.
+As always, I recommend booking tickets online that are for the morning or closer to dawn when there seem to be fewer people and you can take some nice shots without people in them.

-You will save 1 eur by pre booking online (and lots of your time)!
+You will save 1 euro by pre-booking online (and lots of your time)!

 PRO TIP: If you are flexible with the time of your visit, choose green time slots when the number of remaining tickets is the highest, thus, fewer crowds.
 It is statistics, baby! 🙂